 You might be thinking, but I want people to read the whole blog post.
 The problem with putting the answer at the end of the article is that people feel it may be boring and leave before they get to the answer.

 If you give them the answer right off the bat, the visitor will feel like they’ve gotten value from you.

 For example, if I were writing an article on Should I Spin My Darts, my answer paragraph would be something like this

 Ex.
 Yes, you want to spin your darts because it will give you a more accurate throw.

-The thing is it doesn’t have to be the whole complex answer.
-It just needs to be an answer and then in the rest of the article, you can dive into the entire explanation as to why you should spin your darts as you throw them.
+The thing is, it doesn’t have to be the whole complex answer.
+It just needs to be an answer, and then, in the rest of the article, you can dive into the entire explanation as to why you should spin your darts as you throw them.

 Keep Your Articles Long

-When it comes to Google they like to see longer articles.
-I’m not sure why this is but I think it has to do with the fact that it allows for more explanation.
+When it comes to Google, they like to see longer articles.
+I’m not sure why this is, but I think it has to do with the fact that it allows for more explanation.
 I vary the length of an article based on the competition.
 Below are the typical length guidelines I follow.